Approximations for the number of maxima and near-maxima in independent data

 Let $X,X_1,X_2,\ldots$ be independent and identically distributed (i$.$i$.$d$.$) random variables, and denote by $M_n=\max\{X_1,\ldots,X_n\}$ the maximum of $n$ of these random variables.
 In the discrete setting where the $X_i$ take positive integer values, our aim is to establish explicit error bounds in approximations for the number of these $X_i$ that are equal to their maximum.
 We denote this quantity by $K_n$.
 That is,

+Eisenberg \cite{eisenberg09} discusses applications of this statistic to sporting competitions, modelling the following scenario: assuming a set of players of equal ability, how many are tied for the record performance?
+Similarly, $K_n$ finds applications in the reliability of systems composed of $n$ independent components with identically distributed lifetimes, and in the output of randomised selection algorithms (see \cite{bruss03} for a brief discussion of this final application).

-In this we are motivated by the work of Brands \emph{et al$.$} \cite{brands94}, who show that, while $K_n$ does not in general converge to a distributional limit as $n\to\infty$, there are nevertheless good approximations to the distribution of $K_n$.
-Motivated by a coin-tossing problem of R\"ade \cite{rade91}, Brands \emph{et al$.$} pay particular attention to the case where $X$ is geometrically distributed, and observe that in this case if the parameter $p$ is constant (i.e., independent of $n$) the distribution of $K_n$ is close to logarithmic, while for other choices of $p$ it may be close to Poisson.
-Our first principal aim here is to complement these observations with explicit error bounds in total variation distance for the approximation of the distribution of $K_n$ by either a logarithmic or Poisson distribution.
+Here we are motivated by the work of Brands \emph{et al$.$} \cite{brands94}, who show that, while $K_n$ does not in general converge to a distributional limit as $n\to\infty$, there are nevertheless good approximations to the distribution of $K_n$.
+Motivated by a coin-tossing problem of R\"ade \cite{rade91}, Brands \emph{et al$.$} pay particular attention to the case where $X$ is geometrically distributed with parameter $p$, and observe that if $p$ is constant (i.e., independent of $n$) the distribution of $K_n$ is close to logarithmic, while for other choices of $p$ it may be close to Poisson.
+Our first principal aim here is to complement these observations with explicit error bounds in total variation distance for the approximation of the distribution of $K_n$ by either a logarithmic or Poisson distribution, and thus obtain simple approximations relevant to the applications discussed above together with quantitative error bounds.
 The number of maxima in the case where $X$ is geometrically distributed has also been paid particular attention by Kirschenhofer and Prodinger \cite{kirschenhofer96} and Olofsson \cite{olofsson99}, and we refer the interested reader to the work of Eisenberg \cite{eisenberg09} and Bruss and Gr\"ubel \cite{bruss03} and references therein for a discussion of related results in a more general discrete setting.
 We will treat the general case here, but use the geometric distribution as a motivating and illustrative example.